rancher/docs/content/rancher/v2.x/en/_index.md

 ---
-title: "Rancher 2.x"
+title: "Rancher v2.0-v2.4 Documentation"
-shortTitle: "Rancher 2.x"
+shortTitle: "Rancher 2.0-2.4"
 description: "Rancher adds significant value on top of Kubernetes: managing hundreds of clusters from one interface, centralizing RBAC, enabling monitoring and alerting.
 Read more."
-metaTitle: "Rancher 2.x Docs: What is New?"
+metaTitle: "Rancher 2.0-2.4 Docs"
 metaDescription: "Rancher 2 adds significant value on top of Kubernetes: managing hundreds of clusters from one interface, centralizing RBAC, enabling monitoring and alerting.
 Read more."
 insertOneSix: true
 weight: 1
 ctaBanner: 0
 ---

+> The Rancher v2.5 docs are [here.]({{<baseurl>}}/rancher/v2.5/en)

 Rancher was originally built to work with multiple orchestrators, and it included its own orchestrator called Cattle.
-With the rise of Kubernetes in the marketplace, Rancher 2.x exclusively deploys and manages Kubernetes clusters running anywhere, on any provider.
+With the rise of Kubernetes in the marketplace, Rancher 2 exclusively deploys and manages Kubernetes clusters running anywhere, on any provider.

 Rancher can provision Kubernetes from a hosted provider, provision compute nodes and then install Kubernetes onto them, or import existing Kubernetes clusters running anywhere.